How Are Vaccines Made?

 Vaccines have long been hailed as one of our greatest public health achievements.
 They can be made to protect us from infections with either viral or bacterial microbes.
 Measles and smallpox, for example, are viruses; Streptococcus pneumoniae is a bacterium that causes a range of diseases, including pneumonia, ear and sinus infections, and meningitis.
 Hundreds of millions of illnesses and deaths have been prevented due to vaccines that eradicated smallpox and significantly reduced polio and measles infections.
 However, some misunderstanding remains regarding how vaccines are made, and why some scary-sounding ingredients [PDF] are included in the manufacturing process.

-The production of our vaccines has greatly evolved since the early days, when vaccination was potentially dangerous.
+The production of our vaccines has evolved a lot since the early days, when vaccination was potentially dangerous.
 Inoculating an individual with ground-up smallpox scabs usually led to a mild infection (called "variolation"), and protected them from acquiring the disease the "regular" way (via the air).
 But there was always a chance the infection could still be severe.
 When Edward Jenner introduced the first true vaccination with cowpox, protection from smallpox became safer, but there were still issues: The cowpox material could be contaminated with other germs, and sometimes was transmitted from one vaccinated person to another, leading to the inadvertent spread of blood-borne pathogens.
 We’ve come far in the last 200 years.

 There are different kinds of vaccines, and each requires different processes to move from the laboratory to your physician's office.
 The key to all of them is production of one or more antigens—the portion of the microbe that triggers a host immune response.

 There are several methods to produce antigens.
-One common technique is to grow a virus in what's called a cell culture.
+One common technique is to grow a virus in a cell culture.
 Typically grown in large vats called bioreactors, living cells are inoculated with a virus and placed in a liquid growth medium that contains nutrients—proteins, amino acids, carbohydrates, essential minerals—that help the virus grow in the cells, producing thousands of copies of itself in each infected cell.
 At this stage the virus is also getting its own dose of protective medicine: antibiotics like neomycin or polymyxin B, which prevent bacterial and fungal contamination that could kill the cells serving as hosts for the virus.

 Once a virus completes its life cycle in the host cell, the viruses are purified by separating them from the host cells and growth media, which are discarded.
-This is often done using several different types of filters; the viruses are small and can pass through holes in the filter that trap larger host cells and cell debris.
+This is often done using several types of filters; the viruses are small and can pass through holes in the filter that trap larger host cells and cell debris.

 This is how "live attenuated vaccines" are created.
 These vaccines contain viruses that have been modified so that they are no longer harmful to humans.
 Some of them are grown for many generations in cells that aren't human, such as chicken cells, so that they have mutated to no longer cause harm to humans.
 Others, like the influenza nasal mist, were grown at low temperatures until they lost the ability to replicate in the warmer temperatures of the lungs.
-Many of these vaccines you were probably given as a child: measles, mumps, rubella ("German measles"), and chickenpox.
+Many of these vaccines you were probably given as a child: measles, mumps, rubella, and chickenpox.

 Live attenuated vaccines replicate briefly in the body, triggering a strong—and long-lasting—response from your immune system.
 Because your immune system kicks into high gear at what it perceives to be a major threat, you need fewer doses of the vaccine for protection against these diseases.
 And unlike the harmful form of the virus, it is extremely unlikely (because they only replicate at low levels) that these vaccines will cause the host to develop the actual disease, or to spread it to other contacts.
 One exception is the live polio vaccine, which could spread to others and, extremely rarely, caused polio disease (approximately one case of polio from 3 million doses of the virus).
 For this reason, the live polio virus was discontinued in the United States in 2000.

 A dead virus can't replicate in your body, obviously.
-This means that the immune response to inactivated vaccines isn't as robust as it is with live attenuated vaccines; replication by the live viruses alerts many different types of your immune cells of a potential invader, while killed vaccines primarily alert only one part of your immune system (your B cells, which produce antibodies).
+This means that the immune response to inactivated vaccines isn't as robust as it is with live attenuated vaccines; replication by the live viruses alerts many types of your immune cells of a potential invader, while killed vaccines primarily alert only one part of your immune system (your B cells, which produce antibodies).
 That's why you need more doses to achieve and maintain immunity.